Shaurya-L/Predict-Housing-Prices-Boston-Dataset/README.md

 Comments have been added in the project.
 In case you still not able to understand anything feel free to contact me at: shauryaluthra689@gmail.com.

 Feel free to clone, download and edit this repositry.

+Boston dataset is a built in dataset and directly imported using sklearn in the jupyter notebook